platomav/MCExtractor/README.md

 #### **A2.
 Microcode Repository Database**

-MC Extractor's main goal is to allow users to quickly extract, determine & report new microcode versions without the use of special tools or Hex Editors.
+MC Extractor allows end-users and/or researchers to quickly extract, determine & report new microcode versions without the use of special tools or Hex Editors.
 To do that effectively, a database had to be built.
 Its existence is very important for MC Extractor as it allows us to find new types of microcode, compare releases for similarities, check for updated binaries etc. Bundled with MC Extractor is a file called MCE.db which is required for the program to run.
-It includes all the Microcodes that have been found so far.
+It includes all the Microcodes entries that have been found so far.
 This accommodates two actions: a) Check whether the imported microcode is up to date and b) Help find new Microcode releases sooner by reporting them.

 #### **A3.
 Sources and Inspiration**

-MC Extractor is based on a fraction of [Lordkag's](http://www.win-raid.com/u369_lordkag.html) UEFIStrip tool so, first and foremost, I thank him a lot for all the work he does which inspired this project.
+MC Extractor was initially based on a fraction of [Lordkag's](http://www.win-raid.com/u369_lordkag.html) UEFIStrip tool so, first and foremost, I thank him for all his work which inspired this project.
 Among others, great places to learn about microcodes are Intel's own download site and official documentation, Coreboot ([a](https://chromium.googlesource.com/chromiumos/third_party/coreboot/),[b](https://review.coreboot.org/cgit/coreboot.git/tree/src/cpu?id=HEAD),[c](https://review.coreboot.org/cgit/coreboot.git/tree/src/cpu/via/nano/update_ucode.h?id=HEAD)), [Microparse](https://github.com/ddcc/microparse) by Dominic Chen, Ben Hawkes's [Notes and Research](http://inertiawar.com/microcode/), Richard A Burton's [Microdecode](http://www.onlinecompiler.net/sourcecode&id=18684), [AIDA64 CPUID dumps](http://instlatx64.atw.hu/), [Sandpile CPUID](http://sandpile.org/x86/cpuid.htm), Free Electrons ([a](http://lxr.free-electrons.com/source/arch/x86/include/asm/microcode_amd.h), [b](http://elixir.free-electrons.com/linux/latest/source/Documentation/powerpc/qe_firmware.txt)), [Freescale](http://opensource.freescale.com/firmware/) and many more which I may have forgotten but would have been here otherwise.

 ## **B. How to use MC Extractor**